|

 although some bloodlines of beagles do have them on all four legs.
 The dew

-claws on the back legs are generally smaller and more prone to injury than
+claws on the back legs are sometimes larger (sometimes HUGE) and

-the ones on the front legs.
+small ones on the front legs.

 In some breeds of dogs in certain countries and registry associations,